 A limited liability company, or LLC, is the most common business structure adopted by small business owners in the United States.
 The reason small business owners choose it is due to many factors, including industry, business goals, investors and much more.
 Specifically, a limited liability company provides certain protections and organizational advantages that other business types may not.

-The first step to knowing how to start an LLC is to understand what it is.
+The first step to knowing how to start an LLC is to understand what it is and how much an LLC cost to set up.
 Find out what an LLC is, how to form an LLC (see the best LLC formation services here) and how it compares to other business structures.

 What Is an LLC?